 As national coordinator of the TOB teachers’ training program, Gian promotes the TOB program in all of Belize’s Catholic Schools.
 He has conducted workshops with all administrators and principals about the need for the TOB and conducts ongoing training sessions with school faculty and staff.
 TOB clubs are now being established at Belizean high schools that will be led by trained youth leaders as well.
 “I am grateful to be, as St. Theresa of Calcutta puts it, ‘but a pencil in the hand of God,’” Gian says.

-“I decided that there MUST be a better way, and that the cycle of broken relationships must come to an end.
+“I am convinced that the TOB, being rooted deeply in Sacred Scripture, is the antidote for the broken world we live in,” he says, explaining that Belize has a high teen pregnancy rate.
+“I decided that there MUST be a better way.
 TOB has been the chain-breaker, the game-changer for many young girls and boys in my community,” he says.

 “Girls are learning that they are valuable and worth waiting for.
 They have learned they deserve respect and true, authentic, sacrificial love because of their God-given dignity.
 The young men, on the other hand, are realizing that the image of manhood society is illustrating is a false one.
-They are learning that true men must grow in virtue in order to die to self and protect the women around them, first and foremost from themselves.
+They are learning that true men must grow in virtue in order to die to self and protect the women around them.
 Young men are being challenged to grow in responsibility and to love in an authentic way.”
-He points out that TOB is not just helping to reduce teenage pregnancies in Belize, but it is also helping to lower the abortion rate.

 “For years, TOB was reserved for seniors only at Our Lady of Mount Carmel High School, but realizing the transformative effects of the TOB, we decided to launch it at all levels, across the board,” Gian says.
 “The effects on students are astounding.
 Last year our administration proudly reported that there were zero cases of toxic relationships, young girls eloping, and teen pregnancy cases were almost nonexistent.
 There was also a notable decrease in major disciplinary issues.
 Although there are other factors that contributed to these results, I am convinced that TOB was surely one of them,” Gian says.
 “Many of the adults told me that the teachings of the TOB had challenged them to change their way of life.
 There are so many stories I could tell of how the TOB has tremendously changed the lives of both the teens and adults I am privileged to work with.”